 Nature Newfoundland and Labrador is a non-profit organization and registered charity promoting the enjoyment and protection of all wildlife and natural resources in the Canadian province of Newfoundland and Labrador.
 Nature Newfoundland and Labrador is this province’s oldest conservation organization and was formerly called The Natural History Society of Newfoundland and Labrador.
 We continue to be one of the province’s most active environmental organizations and regularly partner with other environmental groups to raise awareness and host nature events.
-Governed by a volunteer Board of Directors, we rely on volunteers for everything and have had staff only occasionally for specific projects.
-We’re funded by your memberships!
+Governed by a volunteer Board of Directors, we rely on volunteers and have part-time staff only occasionally for specific projects.
+We’re funded by grants and your memberships!
 We also apply for grants to help fund our programs and we are lucky to have received funding for several projects.
 We are affiliated with Nature Canada (formerly Canadian Nature Federation) and work with them on certain projects but we are our own organization and charity.

 We host interesting guest speakers as well as engaging outdoor events, hikes, and workshops.
 Monthly public talks are typically held from 7:30-9 pm on the third Thursday of the month at Memorial University of Newfoundland, September through May.
 Our outdoor events run year round.
 Join us as a member to be invited to all our events or see our event calendar, Facebook (Nature Newfoundland and Labrador), Twitter @Nature_NL, Instagram, Linkedin, and blog for our latest news and public events.